Milenko Stefanović: Teaching career

 Stefanović taught at the University of Priština Faculty of Arts from 1975, when he was one of the founders of its Music Division, until 2009.

-He was also a Vice-Chancellor (1985–1989) and member of the Board of Trustees of the University of the Arts in Belgrade.
+He was also a vice-chancellor (1985–1989) and member of the Board of Trustees of the University of the Arts in Belgrade.

-Stefanović wrote several textbooks for the clarinet students.
+Stefanović wrote several textbooks for clarinet students.

 Affiliations

 Stefanović was a member and former president (1977–1980) of the Association of Musical Artists of Serbia and Honorary Member of the International Clarinet Association (awarded in 2013) and European Clarinet Association (awarded in 2016).

 He was a member of the Council of the Belgrade Music Festival (BEMUS) and member of the Publishing Council of Pro musica journal.

 Family

 Two members of Stefanović's family are also well-known musicians: his son Predrag is a clarinetist and his daughter-in-law Jovana is a composer.
 Both of them have built significant music careers.
 Beside that, they are also very esteemed as pedagogues.
 They have been teaching at the Josip Slavenski School of Music in Belgrade.
 In that school their child, Milenko's granddaughter, named Irina plays piano but she also composes.